 How Do I Install My Overground Rainwater Tank?

-Rainwater harvesting will save your money on your water bill and help reuse the water and reduce wastage.
+Rainwater harvesting will save you money on your water bill and help reuse the water and reduce wastage.
 But how should you go about rainwater harvesting tank installation?
-We have previously discussed underground rainwater tanks and how to install them into your home, now we will help you install an overground rainwater tank.
+We have previously discussed underground rainwater tanks and how to install them in your home, now we will help you install an overground rainwater tank.

 Depending on whether you are installing an overground or underground rainwater tank, you will to prepare the base under the tank to support the designed load.
 Tanks installed above the ground are typically easier to install, without requiring any excavation.
 This can make them less expensive.